The Definitive Guide to Industrial Control System (ICS) Security

 Given the long life spans of an industrial control system, hardening the security layer of legacy ICS equipment is key.
 To secure legacy ICS network endpoints, industrial companies can use the following methods and strategies:

-• Segment the legacy ICS by using firewalls, Virtual Local Area Networks (VLANs), and air gapping techniques.
+• Segment the legacy ICS by using industrial firewalls, Virtual Local Area Networks (VLANs), and air gapping techniques.
 This will limit access to critical infrastructure.

 • Shrink the attack surface by disabling unnecessary devices and network connection protocols.